 Sec.
 6. (a) The owner or operator of each vessel subject to this rule shall keep all records required by this section for three (3) years unless specified otherwise.
-Records required by subsection (b) must be maintained for the life of the vessel.
+Records required by subsection (b) shall be maintained for the life of the vessel.

-(b) The owner or operator of each vessel shall maintain a record and submit to the department a report containing the following information for each vessel:
+(b) The owner or operator of each vessel to which section 1 of this rule applies shall maintain a record and submit to the department a report containing the following information for each vessel: